rachitpras/UAV_autonomous_navigation/_posts/2021-11-25-Rest-API-based-Remote-ID-communication-module.md

   <b>A client-service interaction using REST API.</b>
 </p>

+## REST API based communication
 Coming back to the Remote ID communication module, the purpose of broadcasting information to the remote ID server is met using the POST request.
 The body of the POST request compromises of a JSON message in a format shown below.
+The purpose of requesting information from the remote ID server is met using the GET request, wherein the message contains the GPS information of the ego-vehicle and the remote ID server returns the trajectory history of other drones in the vicinity and static obstacle information in GeoJSON format.

 <p align = "center">
   <img src="https://github.com/rachitpras/UAV_autonomous_navigation/blob/main/images/Remote_ID_message.JPG" alt="Format of message required to be broadcasted to the Remote ID server (source: FAA)" width="200"/>